Updated June 16, 2021

 Self-Pay Payments (Non-Refundable)

 Patients without active insurance coverage or without the appropriate Primary Care Provider listed (if applicable) are required to make a payment at the time of service at our competitive self-pay rates, which are non-refundable.
 Please be prepared to provide a physical or virtual insurance card listing the patient as proof of active coverage.
+We will not be able to retroactively submit claims to insurance if the policy is later activated.

 The self-pay charge is a simple flat-rate fee of $85 for all visits.
 We do not charge extra for immunizations, as we are enrolled in Florida's Vaccines for Children program.
 This program covers the cost of immunizations for uninsured or underinsured patients.